aneldev/dynadux/README.md

 Create business logic stores and methods.

-> Note: this is a suggestion, not a mandatory.
+> Note: this is a suggestion, not mandatory.

 It is nice to have a store and dispatch actions, but we can do something more.

 ## What is Business Store

-Business store is a function that
+The Business Store is a function that
 - creates a Dynadux store that is used internally in this function only
 - we pass to the Dynadux the initial state and the actions/reducers dictionary object
-- the function returns an object with methods and getters and this is the API of our Business store
+- the function returns an object with methods and getters, and this is the API of our Business store

 The containers and any other components will use these getters and functions.